Steve Wojciechowski: Duke

 Highly recruited out of high school, Wojciechowski signed to play with Duke.

 Midway through Wojciechowski's freshman season, the Duke coach, Mike Krzyzewski, had to take a medical leave.
 The team stumbled to a 13–18 record, the school's only losing season since 1982–83; it was also Duke's only non-NCAA-tournament season between 1983 and 2021.

 During Wojciechowski's last three years, the Duke Blue Devils achieved an 74–26 record.
-A captain during his senior year, Wojciechowski led that 1997–98 team to a 32–4 record and a final #1 ranking in the AP regular season poll.
+A captain during his senior year, Wojciechowski led that 1997–98 team to a 32–4 record and a #1 ranking in the final AP regular season poll.
 In the NCAA tournament, the Duke team reached the South Regional final, losing to the eventual champion, Kentucky, 86–84.

 During that senior year, Wojciechowski was named NABC Defensive Player of the Year honors and was an honorable mention All-American.

 Overall, Wojo appeared in 128 games for Duke, starting 88.
 He is ranked eighth at Duke for career steals (203) and eighth for career assists (505).
 He also achieved the second highest number of steals in a single season with 82 in 1997.

 A first-generation college student, Wojciechowski earned his bachelor's degree from Duke in 1998.

 Following his graduation from Duke, Wojciechowski played professional basketball in Poland for a year.